-- CLC 222: Contracting Officers Representative (COR) Online Training (Approx. 32 hrs. to complete) - ACQ 0030: Overview of Acquisition Ethics (Approx. 2 hrs. to complete) - ACO 0490: Procurement Fraud Indicators (Approx. 2 hrs. to complete)
+- CLC 222: Contracting Officers Representative (COR) Online Training (Approx. 32 hrs to complete) - CLM 003: Ethics Training for the AT&L Workforce (Approx. 2 hrs to complete) - CLM 049: Procurement Fraud Indicators (Approx. 2 hrs to complete)

 Additional initial training is required by DLA, which includes obtaining access to two automated systems (and taking the associated automated training courses), as well as taking two courses offered through DAU and the Application Training Application System (ACQTAS):